Spot-hinta-fi/Shelly/README.md

 3. Configure scripts according to your needs

 Enjoy automatic control of your relays when electricity price is cheap (or at least not the most expensive)

+## Shelly scripts in this package

+1. "Rank and Price limit" - this script can control up to four relays (2 + 2) according to the fixed price and "rank"
+2. "Outdoor temperature adjusted heating" - this script can control up to 3 relays according to the adjusted "rank" based on temperature forecast
+3. "Monitoring" - this script keeps first two scripts running and optionally restarts Shelly if Internet connection is lost